huggingface/diarizers/datasets/README.md

 pip install -e .
 ```

-If you want to augment your synthetic datas with noise, you need to use background noise and room impulse response datasets.
+To augment your synthetic datas with noise, you need to use background noise and room impulse response datasets.
 Here are suggested datasets and how to download them:

 - Background Noise dataset: [WHAM!](http://wham.whisper.ai/).
 To download: